Axway/axway-open-docs-common/content/en/docs/contribution_guidelines/_index.md

 no_list: true
 weight: 200
 description: |
-  How to contribute to Axway-Open-Docs
+  How to contribute to Axway Open Docs
 ---
-This documentation is open source, and we welcome your interest in contributing to improve the quality of our documentation.
+This documentation is open source and we welcome your interest in contributing to improve the quality of our documentation.

 ## Before you start